top of page

 wikipedia_PNG40.png

-Unable to care for his son, Dean's father sent him to live with his sister Ortense and her
+Unable to care for his son, Dean's father sent him to live with his sister Ortense and her husband,

-Quaker household.
 Winton served in World War II and later remarried.
-In his adolescence,
+In his adolescence, Dean sought the counsel

 His overall performance in school was exceptional and he was also considered to be a popular student and having played on the baseball and varsity basketball teams, studied drama, and competed in public speaking through the Indiana High School Forensic Association.
 After graduating from Fairmount High School in May 1949, Dean moved back to California with his dog, Max, to live with his father and stepmother.
 He enrolled in Santa Monica College and majored in pre-law.
 He transferred to UCLA for one semester, and changed his major to drama, which resulted in estrangement from his father.
 He pledged the Sigma Nu fraternity but was never initiated.
 While at UCLA, Dean was picked from a group of 350 actors to portray Malcolm in Macbeth.
 At that time, he also began acting in James Whitmore's workshop.
 In January 1951, he dropped out of UCLA to pursue a full-time career as an actor.

-in his first speaking part, as John the Beloved Disciple in Hill Number One, an Easter television special dramatizing the resurrection of Jesus.
+Dean's first television appearance was in a Pepsi Cola television commercial.
+He quit college to act full-time and was cast in his first speaking part, as John the Beloved Disciple in Hill Number One, an Easter television special dramatizing the resurrection of Jesus.
 Dean worked at the widely filmed Iverson Movie Ranch in Chatsworth, California during production of the program, for which a replica of the tomb of Jesus was built on location at the ranch.

 Dean subsequently obtained three walk-on roles in movies: